LewisSweeney/XFM2GUI/README.md

 - Automatic detection of XFM2 device on program load

 ## Future Features
-.
-Write Tuning, Bank and Program files to the XFM2
+- Write Tuning, Bank and Program files to the XFM2
-.
-Back compatibility with the gen 1 XFM device (and potential compatibility with the XVA)
+- Back compatibility with the gen 1 XFM device (and potential compatibility with the XVA)
+- Live Changes to device parameters

 ## Installation
 The application is available as a standalone, installable application on macOS (.pkg), Windows (.exe), and Linux (.deb or .rpm).
 The latest versions of these files can be found within the release section of the repository.